 Many experts, politicians-turned economists, even self-styled financial analysts have given their verdicts; the common man, however, is puzzled, the size of queues hasn’t yet reduced.
 What about a breather from prime time discussions and diverse commentary on the subject and talk some basics.

-endeavor is done and it is time to look ahead, to think of prevalent and upcoming threats and opportunities.
+The demonetisation endeavor is done and it is time to look ahead, to think of prevalent and upcoming threats and opportunities.

 The general public is at unease and this is undeniable.
 Hence, the government has to undertake steps to ease this pain and prevent seepages through measures that are feasible yet are being unheeded.
 Placing restrictions on bank holidays for a month or two and increasing working hours (something that has to come proactively from banks) is warranted.

 Normal banking functions like clearance of cheques and deposition of life certificates by pensioners have been left hampered and overdue due to increased stress on cash deposit and withdrawals and owing to limited hours of work.
 Although the delivery of bankers in past one month is appreciable, there is a valid reason to seek their extra labours at this crucial time of need.